 The following test methodologies shall be used in the IVAS Selection test: P.SUPPL800 [21] will be used in experiments designed to evaluate the Immersive conversation use case scenario, and BS.1534 [22] will be used in experiments designed to evaluate the Generic immersive audio use case scenario.
 High-level configuration of experiments for both methodologies is outlined below.

+]

 P.SUPPL800

 Test duration should not exceed 2 hours per listening panel.
 Typical value of voting period was used for estimation of test durations, but actual voting period is not specified.

+[

 Randomizations constructed under “partially-balanced/randomized blocks” experimental design described in [13].

+]

 6 categories for each test.

-4 samples/category (1 for each listening panel) plus 1 sample/category for preliminaries.
+6 samples/category (1 for each listening panel) plus 1 sample/category for preliminaries.